jeffreycwitt/pl399/docs/24-internet-as-savior.md

 At the heart of the chapter is typical "positive" story about the power of internet based deliberation to challenge the narratives of mass media.

+(Here are a few reading questions and then a discussion question.)

 {:.rquestion}
 How is this illustrated in the case of Elmer-DeWitt and Time magazine and the internet community?